vahidhedayati/grails-queuemail-plugin/README.md

 Grails QueueMail plugin
 =========================

+Queuemail plugin is a centralised email queueing system.
+It provides two queueing mechanism's `BASIC` and `ENHANCED (default)`.
+Enhanced launches an additional thread for each running task and it will attempt to kill the process if it exceeds `killLongRunningTasks` period (it will be considered as stuck).

-Queuemail plugin is a centralised email queueing system, provides a `BASIC` and `ENHANCED` mode. difference enhanced has and inner thread launched but then attempts to kill stuck inner threads.
-Emails that arrive are processed through priority rules configured by you.
-You can define how many active concurrent email threads can be running at any one time and how many can await in the queue to be served.
-Each email is then bound to `emailService` that you create and within it you define the `email configuration names` the email can use and what each email configuration's `limit is per day`.
+Arriving emails are processed through priority rules configured by you.
+You can define how many active concurrent email threads can be running at any one time and how many can wait in the queue to be served.
+Each email is then bound to the `emailService` that you create and within it you define the `configNames` and `limit`.
+The configName will then need to be created in your applications Config.groovy/application.groovy and essentially contains the SMTP configuration required to connect through and send email's.

-The queueing system will use the first provided configuration to run from.
-If this first or top element goes offline or was configured incorrectly it will hit a threshold and plugin will mark it down.
-When either it is marked down due to errors or it has reached defined capacity the plugin will then return the next config and work this way.
+The queueing system will use the first provided configuration for every email requested.
+If this first element goes offline or was configured incorrectly it will hit a threshold and plugin will mark it down.

-If a host is down or not configured correctly the very first email to hit this issue is re-attempted again through it for the amount of times `failuresTolerated` is configured for.
-This sole email will be then mark it as down by re-repeating and when it is marked down it will finally be attempted through the next configuration itself.
-Meaning it won't give up there for that email.
-My tests of 2 failure and a badly configured account ended up in 3 attempts to send 1st email then 1 attempt for the email after that through seconday configuration.
+If there is a problem the very email that hits the problem is retried over and over until it reaches `failuresTolerated` level.
+At this point the element is marked as down and the email that same email is then sent to next element.
+ All new email's will now be going through second configured element.

-Whilst making this plugin the issue of TOC violation came up.
-Please check with your SMTP provider to ensure you are not violating any TOC's whilst attempting to keep within their set limits/boundaries and consequently switching accounts/providers.
+Whilst making this plugin the issue of `Violating TOC` came up, so please check with your SMTP provider to ensure you are not violating any TOC's whilst attempting to keep within their set limits/boundaries and consequently/possibly having to switch accounts/providers.

 # Please use this plugin responsibly